Felony and Misdemeanor

 Felonies or Misdemeanors You Do Not Need to Disclose

-You need not disclose any instance of a felony or misdemeanor crime in which you were:
+You need not disclose any instance of a felony or misdemeanor crime if:

 If Yes to Felony or Misdemeanor